-NIST SP 800-115 is an overview on the key elements of security testing.
+NIST SP 800-115 is an overview of the key elements of security testing.
 It isn’t a comprehensive guide, but it does direct organizations on how to plan and conduct technical information security testing, analyze the findings, and develop remediation strategies.
-This guidance includes:

 - Security Testing and Examination Overview

 - Log Review

 - File Integrity Checking

 - Target Identification and Analysis Techniques

 - Network Port and Service Identification

 - Vulnerability Scanning